Step 3: Now we need to create company.xml file under project- create one xml file add the below xml to that file.

 If you want to write simple one follow the https://start.spring.io/ - which will create sample spring boot application for you and modify as per your requirment.

-i have created one sample arthimetic operations spring boot application.. check in
+i have created one sample arthimetic operations spring boot application.. check in my previous post for the same.

 add the below code into bootstrap.properties under src\main\resources